Health, wellbeing and safety

 While student life is exciting and fun, we know it can also be challenging.

-At Manchester we take the health, wellbeing and safety of our students seriously and offer you the encouragement and support you need to stay happy and healthy at University.
+At Manchester we take the welfare of our students seriously and offer you the encouragement and support you need to stay happy and healthy at University.
+Read on to find out more about wellbeing, health and safety at Manchester.

 GP (General Practitioner) is what we call local or family doctors in the UK.
 To access a range of medical services, you can register with a GP as soon as you know your Manchester address.
 Find out how to register with a GP.